 This call starts a nonblocking broadcast.
-The data placements after the operation completes are identical as after a call to the blocking MPI_BCAST.
+The data placements after the operation completes are identical as after a call to the blocking MPI_BCAST, whether on an intracommunicator or an intercommunicator.

 Example using MPI_IBCAST

 The example in this section uses intracommunicators.